 4. Fish stew

-Fish might not seem like an obvious choice for a batch cooking recipe, but if stored properly, cooked fish keeps in the fridge for four days.
+Fish might not seem like an obvious choice for batch cooking, but if stored properly, cooked fish keeps in the fridge for up to four days.

 To get started, you might like to try this simple fish stew recipe from BBC Good Food.